marcduiker/building-a-resilient-workflow-with-durable-functions/labs/3_create_orchestrator_function.md

 ## Goal

-The goal of this lab is to create an nearly empty orchestrator function which will orchestrate the activities that will be implemented in the next labs.
+The goal of this lab is to create a basic orchestrator function which will orchestrate the activities that will be implemented in the next labs.

 The orchestrator should do the following steps:
 - Retrieve the `DetectedNeoEvent` input (which is passed in by the orchestation client).